broadinstitute/fungal-wdl/gatk4/README.md

 ## About
 This pipeline is developed by Aina Martinez Zurita, after the original GATK3 pipeline by Xiao Li from IDMP, the Broad Institute.
 Use `issues` tag to report any bugs.

-This software is under MIT license.
+This software is under BSD III license.